ordina-jworks/OpenCV-Connect-Four-AI/README.md

 Also make sure to update the gradle build file to point to the correct libs.
 Currently using default install location when using brew on mac.

+# How to run

+Just run the runDemo script.
+This will run the correct gradle command and pass in a demo image.